Research Experience for Undergraduates

 Eligibility

-- Students must be currently enrolled in an undergraduate program (recently graduated seniors are not eligible for the program).
+- Students must be currently enrolled (summer 2026) in an undergraduate program at a two-year or four-year institution (recently graduated seniors are not eligible for the program) in physics or a related field.

-- Students are best prepared if they have completed their sophomore year by June 2023 with at least 4 semesters of physics and having an average technical (math/physics) grade point average of 3.0/4.0.
+- Students are best prepared if they have completed their sophomore year by May 2026 with at least 4 semesters of physics and having an average technical (math/physics) grade point average of 3.0/4.0.

-- Note: This requirement does not apply to community college students.
+- This requirement does not apply to community college students.
 Interested community college students who have completed one year of studies are very much encouraged to apply to our program.

 - Applications are not accepted from currently enrolled students at the University of Illinois Urbana-Champaign.